dcsteve24/Ansible-Linux-Install-ELK-Stack/README.md

 Requirements
 ------------

+1) Configure your ansible hosts file to add the groups listed in this ./hosts file, or simply put this file in your ansible root directory (/etc/ansible by default) and add the hostnames or IPs under each area.
+If you are a small business, you may have all roles as a single server. (note a elasticsearch master cannot also be a data node.
+If you dont have another node, leave this blank with no hosts.)
-1) Configure your hosts and ansible user at ./playbooks/ELK_Stack.yml
+2) Configure your hosts and ansible user at ./playbooks/ELK_Stack.yml
-2) Configure any desired changes from the defaults in ./roles/elk_stack/vars/main.yml (see Role Variables section for what to place).
+3) Configure any desired changes from the defaults in ./roles/elk_stack/vars/main.yml (see Role Variables section for what to place).
 Add the variable and the desired setting under the ---
-3) Run the play.
+4) Run the play.
 I usually run my play with ansible-playbook -kK /path/to/play.

 Role Variables
 --------------